alxshelepenok/lumen/content/posts/fleek-s-gitcoin-gr9-hackathon-winners.md

 date: 2021-04-07T04:00:00Z
 socialImage: ''
 canonical: ''
-description: We challenged developers to build using the Space SDK and Fleek Storage JS!
+description: We challenged developers to build their hacks using the Space SDK and Fleek Storage JS!
 Let's review this year's winning projects for Fleek's GR9 Hackathon challenge.
 category: General
 tags:
 - Storage JS